alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Gather Necessary Information

-Haven verified the location of the record and its custodian, requestors are required to contact the court clerk’s office for information regarding the in-person record request process.
+After verifying the location of the record and its custodian, requestors may contact the court clerk’s office for information regarding the in-person record request process.
 Given that most judicial districts employ unique operational procedures and management techniques, most jurisdictions have distinct requirements for accessing records.
-In most cases, the requesting party will be required to provide any information needed to facilitate the record search.
+In most cases, the requesting party may need to provide any information needed to facilitate the record search.
 This may include the full name and personal information of the defendant as well as the case file number and/or docket number of the record, the appellate file number (if applicable).
-In addition to these, some jurisdictions may also request information regarding the legal counsel of the parties involved, the approximate place and date the case was filed or general information regarding the offense.
-Where the record of interest has been deemed confidential or is sealed by court order, the requestor may also be required to provide a court order/subpoena before access is granted

 • Request the Record